-- 1 medium butternut squash, cut in half, lengthwise
+- 1 medium butternut squash, halved, lengthwise

-- 1 medium acorn squash, cut in half, lengthwise
+- 1 medium acorn squash, halved, lengthwise

 - 2 whole carrots, coarsely chopped

-- 2 stalk of celery, coarsely chopped
+- 2 stalks of celery, coarsely chopped

 - 1 medium onion, coarsely chopped

-- 3 cloves of garlic, minced
+- 3 garlic cloves, minced

-- 3/4 tsp. cayenne pepper
+- ¾ tsp cayenne pepper

-- 6 c. vegetable broth
+- 6 c vegetable broth

-- 8 oz. whipping cream
+- 8 oz heavy whipping cream

-- sour cream, for topping
+- Sour cream, for serving

-Use 2 tbsp. of olive oil to coat insides of squash.
-Lay face down on baking sheet and bake in preheated oven for 30-40 minutes or until tender.
-Use remaining olive oil to sauté carrots, celery and onion in a medium sized stock pot until tender.
-Add garlic, salt & pepper and cayenne pepper, sauté an additional 2-3 minutes.
+Use 2 tbsp of olive oil to coat insides of the butternut and acorn quashes.
+Lay face down on sheet pan and place in preheated oven for about 30-40 minutes or until tender.
+Use remaining 2 tbsp olive oil to sauté carrots, celery and onion in a medium-sized stock pot over medium heat, until tender.
+Add garlic cayenne pepper and salt and pepper to taste, and sauté an additional 2-3 minutes.
 Remove squash from oven and let cool.
-The squash can be cooked and cooled overnight or well in advance of the soup preparation.
+The squash can be roasted and cooled overnight or well in advance of the soup preparation.

 Tell Us What You Think